calnix/DualVeTokenSystem/documents/Contract Explanations/VotingController.md

 If the admin removes a pool after it has already been finalized (i.e., after rewards and subsidies have been allocated via finalize), this signals a deliberate final payout.
 The pool is intended to receive its last distribution, after which it will be permanently deactivated and no longer participate in future rewards or subsidies.

+## Delegate Unregistering [arbitrarily]

+1. After unregistration, delegates cannot vote or migrate votes on behalf of delegators, as the registration check in vote() and migrateVotes() prevents this.
+2. Users must manually undelegate their locks via `VotingEscrowMoca.undelegateLock();` this should be supported by frontend notifications and alerts.
+    - else the previously delegated votes would be a deadweight loss.
+3. Delegate will be allowed to claim fees accrued for prior epochs, before unregistration.
+4. Correspondingly, delegators will pay those fees, for those periods, as the delegate was active and serviced them.

+**A delegate cannot unregister when he has allocated votes?**

+In `unregisterAsDelegate`, we implement the check: `require(delegateEpochData[currentEpoch][msg.sender].totalVotesSpent == 0, Errors.CannotUnregisterWithActiveVotes());`.

+This prevents partial voting scenarios where a delegate allocates some votes, unregisters, resulting in uncertainty for claiming.
+If they have no votes in the current epoch, unregistration is allowed, and they can still claim past fees later.

+> While can allow for delegates to unregister after placing some votes and modify the system to handle it accurately.
+The above is simpler and leads to less concerns of edge cases and complexity.

+Has allocated some votes; but cannot allocate anymore votes.
+- Votes already allocated remain in place and count toward rewards/subsidies.
+- No further voting or migration is possible for that epoch.
+- Delegator able to claim fees for allocated votes, after epoch finalization, independent of registration status at claim time.

+This is why we do not implement `require(delegates[msg.sender].isRegistered, Errors.DelegateNotRegistered());` in `claimDelegateFees`
+Claiming occurs after epoch finalization and works based on allocated votes, independent of registration status at claim time (with the above change).

+# **5. RISK**

+## Risk hierarchy

+1. Global Admin [unpause, freeze]
+2. Contract-level admins which can make changes to contract parameters + configuration

+## roles in VotingController

+- role to change contract params: createPool, removePool, setPoolStatus [VOTING_CONTROLLER_ADMIN_ROLE]
+- role for assets: depositSubsidies(), FinalizeEpoch(), withdrawUnclaimedX [ASSET_MANAGER_ROLE]
+- pause: [MONITOR_ROLE]
+- unpause: [isGlobalAdmin] [check_imple]
+- freeze: [isGlobalAdmin]
+- emergencyExit: [EMERGENCY_EXIT_HANDLER_ROLE]

+## risk fns

+- unpause: isGlobalAdmin
+- freeze: isGlobalAdmin
+- emergencyExit: EMERGENCY_EXIT_HANDLER_ROLE

 # *Appendix*